The Hollow Hope: Basic thesis and controversy

-In his book, Gerald Rosenberg questions the validity of the commonly accepted axiom that the Supreme Court of the United States is able to affect widespread social change.
+In his book, Gerald Rosenberg questions the validity of the commonly accepted axiom that the Supreme Court of the United States is able to effect widespread progressive social change.
 Naturally, such a drastic departure from conventional beliefs drew the ire of many critics, both within and beyond academia.
+Others praised the book.
+In 1993 it was awarded the Gordon J. Laing Prize by the University of Chicago Press (for a book written by a University of Chicago faculty member that brings the greatest distinction to the University of Chicago Press).
+In 2003 the American Political Science Association gave The Hollow Hope the Wadsworth Award (for a publication ten years or older that has made a lasting contribution).

 Dynamic Court and Constrained Court

 Rosenberg examines two views of the United States Supreme Court: the view of the Dynamic Court and the view of the Constrained Court.
-The Dynamic Court view maintains that the United States Supreme Court is indeed capable of affecting widespread change, often citing cases such as Brown v.
+The Dynamic Court view maintains that the United States Supreme Court is indeed capable of affecting widespread progressive change, often citing cases such as Brown v.
 Board and Roe v.
 Wade as examples.
 The Constrained Court view, on the other hand, holds that because of the existing constraints imposed upon the Court by the United States Constitution and the United States Congress, the Court is unable to accomplish significant change.

 Rosenberg sides largely with the Constrained Court view.
 He studies several landmark cases that have been handed down from the Court, such as Brown v.
 Board of Education of Topeka (1954) and Roe v.
 Wade (1973), and asserts that in each examined situation, the Court was largely unable to attain any tangible, empirically-measurable change.
 Rosenberg names three constraints that preclude the US Supreme Court from being truly effective, and arrives at the conclusion that although the Court is indeed capable of accomplishing significant change, such change can only occur when these three constraints are overcome.